Welcome To The Torah Palace

 In our windows, halls and rooms, you will find numbers or words to click on.
 Questions on Torah will appear on a form that you fill out and click on the "submit" button.
 Your answers will automatically be e-mailed to the Torah Palace.
 Points for correct answers you have made will be tabulated.
 You do not have to finish the entire game in one session, each question can be worked on at different times.
 Be careful with your answers, only the first answer will be accepted from each question!
 Parents can help by teaching you, and reading the script to you but they can not do the answers for you!
 Your points act as "tickets" to a raffle.
 Also, first, second, third, and fourth place prizes will be given to those with the most points.
 Comments are welcome please click on to the "Contact Torah Palace" link at the bottom of this page.

-Torah Palace Grand Raffle will G-d Willing be on the 27th of Sivan, Sunday, June 30th, 2019.
+Torah Palace Grand Raffle will G-d Willing be on the 24th of Teves, January 21st 2020.

 The age limit is up to and including 12.